United removes Boeing Max from schedule until mid-December

 United owns 14 Max jets, which have been grounded since March after the second of two accidents that together killed 346 people.

-Taking the Max out of the schedule now reduces United’s risk of alienating customers by canceling flights closer to the departure date.
+Taking the Max out of the schedule reduces United’s risk of alienating customers by canceling flights close to departure if the plane does not return to service as quickly as Boeing hopes.

-Boeing is working to fix flight-control software implicated in both crashes.
-The company expects to formally submit its changes to the Federal Aviation Administration in September, although FAA pilots and other experts have been testing new software for several months.
+United’s announcement means it could be flying the Max during the week before Christmas — a period when heavy travel and bad weather can snarl airline operations.
+By contrast, Southwest Airlines is delaying its earliest possible use of the plane until early January.

+Robert Mann, an aviation consultant and former airline executive, said United’s timing is possible if computer-based training for pilots and some “confidence-inspiring” demonstration flights can be wrapped up in November.